richardartoul/molecule/README.md

 This library attempts to solve those problems by introducing a streaming, zero-allocation interface that allows users to have complete control over which fields are parsed, and how/when objects are allocated.

 The downside, of course, is that `molecule` is more difficult to use (and easier to misuse) than the standard protobuf libraries so its recommended that it only be used in situations where performance is important.
 It is not a general purpose replacement for `proto.Unmarshal()`.
+It is recommended that users familiarize themselves with the [proto3 encoding](https://developers.google.com/protocol-buffers/docs/encoding) before attempting to use this library.

 ## Features